expo/expo/docs/pages/guides/adopting-prebuild.md

 These have better logging, auto code signing, better simulator handling, and they ensure you run `npx expo start` to host files.

-## Advanced Migration
+## Re-applying native customizations

 If you're project already has a number of custom native modifications then you'll need to configure your Expo config (`app.json`) to reflect those native changes.
 There is currently no automated system for doing this.
 So instead we'll provide some pointers:

 - Check to see if your changes overlap with the built-in [Expo config fields](/versions/latest/config/app/).
 For example, if you have an app icon, be sure to define it as `expo.icon` in the `app.json` then re-run `npx expo prebuild`.
 - Look up if any of the packages you're using require an [Expo Config Plugin][config-plugins].
 If a package in your project required additional changes inside of the `ios/` or `android/` folders, then you will probably need a Config Plugin.
 Some plugins can be automatically added by running `npx expo install` with all of the packages in your `package.json` `dependencies`.
 If a package requires a plugin but doesn't supply one, then you can try checking the community plugins at [`expo/config-plugins`](https://github.com/expo/config-plugins) to see if one already exists.
-- You can use the [VS code Expo extension][vs-code-expo] to "introspect" your changes and debug if prebuild is generating the native code you expect.
+- You can use the [VS Code Expo extension][vs-code-expo] to introspect your changes and debug if prebuild is generating the native code you expect.
 Just press `cmd+shift+P`, type "Expo: Preview Modifier", and select the native file you wish to introspect.
 - Additionally, you can develop local Config Plugins to fit your needs.
 [Learn more](/guides/config-plugins#developing-a-plugin).

 ## Adding More Features